Exploring Non-Contact Printing: Why Inkjet Technology is the Future

 It provides highly durable marking and long-lasting marking even though it doesn’t perform for a production line.
 Thus, the laser can be a marking option for those who want to mark stationary materials.

-However, in case there’s no need for fast coding speed and stationary marking, neither inkjet printers nor laser systems have a place for investment.
+However, if a business does not require fast coding speeds or stationary marking, investing in either system may not be necessary.
 For your budget and coding process, Thermal Inkjet Printers will be a good option.

-The question then arises of what option you need to choose when you need high-speed, precise coding to utilize in production line applications.
+The question then becomes: which technology is more suitable for high-speed, precise coding in production line environments?
+Choosing the right system depends on production volume, substrate type, long-term cost, and maintenance requirements.
+When you need high-speed, precise coding to utilize in production line applications.
 Inkjet or laser?
 Mostly, it is due to cost factors.
 Read About: Durable Logos on Any Surface with This Thermal Inkjet Printer.

 The cost difference is mainly due to some elements.
 When it comes to upfront costs, the CIJ system is cheaper than the laser system.
 For consumables cost, the laser will require new tubes after being used for 5 years.